2009 Seattle Sounders FC season: Preseason

 Next the club traveled to Buenos Aires, Argentina where they continued training and played 4 more preseason matches.
 Seattle played the first of these matches against Estudiantes de La Plata on February 27, who they lost to 1–3.
 On February 28, Sounders FC had their first tie of the preseason, 1–1 against CED, a team made up of local free agent players.
 The club defeated Argentine second division opponents Tristán Suárez 5–0.
 Michael Fucito, Fredy Montero, Brad Evans and Zach Scott and Sebastian Le Toux all scored in the victory.
 One day later, due to heavy rain, an exhibition match against Gimnasia La Plata was canceled.
 In the club's final preseason match in Argentina, they faced reserve players of River Plate on March 5.
 They were held scoreless by River Plate with a final score of 1–0.

 After completing training exercises in Argentina, the club returned to Seattle for the remainder of the preseason.
 On March 9, Designated Player Freddie Ljungberg joined practice for the first time.
 Ljungberg had missed most of the preseason due to hip surgery he had undergone in December.
 On March 12, Sounders FC played their final preseason match against the Colorado Rapids of the MLS at Qwest Field.
 Seattle lost 1–0 on a penalty kick by Colorado's Conor Casey.
-Seattle finished preseason exhibition play with a record of 7 wins, 3 losses, and 1 tie.
+Seattle finished their preseason with a record of 7 wins, 3 losses, and 1 tie.